 By the turn of the 19th century, a thriving Khoo community had taken root in Penang.
 There were at least 30 enterprising individuals from the clan who’d established themselves on the island.
 By 1816, their numbers had swelled to approximately 100, with many carving successful niches as traders and esteemed businessmen.

 Leading Khoo members successfully managed the complexities of the British colonial era.
-The Khoos, with their keen understanding economic environment market and having extensive trade networks, had now become successful Straits Chinese.
+The Khoos, with their keen understanding economic environment and market and having extensive trade networks, had now become successful Straits Chinese.
 They ventured into a myriad of businesses, from trading in spices and textiles to establishing successful merchant houses.

-And so the Khoon clan with its humble origins in the old country outgrew the confines of its informal gatherings.
+And so the Khoon clan, with its humble origins in the old country, outgrew the confines of its informal gatherings.
 A shared sense of identity and a growing need for a central meeting place for social, religious, and administrative affairs led to the decision to establish a dedicated clan centre; the Leong San Tong Khoo Kongsi.

 Decision To Establish A Khoo Clan House